toatdash/toatdash/README.md

 - 👋 Hi, I’m @toatdash
 - 👀 I’m just your typical college kid trying to make money bug bounty hunting
-- 🌱 I’m currently learning Web Enumeration atm but really everything there is to the internet
+- 🌱 I’m currently learning SQLmap atm but really everything there is to the internet
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me I mean if this has a pm hmu if not Discord @Toat Dash
 - Also I am very lazy...